HOW TO REPORT A POTENTIAL ETHICS VIOLATION

 When gathering the supporting documentation you’ll submit, use one of the following as a guide:

-Our Ethics Committee will review your submission and might begin a more in-depth investigation.
+Once received, our Ethics Committee will review your submission and may begin a more in-depth investigation.
 If the committee determines that you’ve committed an ethics violation that warrants sanction, you might be ineligible to apply for a set period of time.

 People who report potential problems usually don’t receive ineligible or revocation sanctions—

-Of 2,164 alleged ethics violations investigated in 2019, only 33 cases (1.5 percent) resulted in revocation of an R.T.’s certification and registration.
+Of 1,837 alleged ethics violations investigated in 2020, only 18 cases (< 1%) resulted in revocation of an R.T.’s certification and registration.